-Will Weyerhaeuser harvest timber during hunting season?
+\ Will Weyerhaeuser harvest timber during hunting season?
 How do I know if timber harvest will occur on my lease?

 It is possible that Weyerhaeuser may harvest timber or conduct other forest management activities (site preparation, tree planting, spraying) on your lease during hunting seasons.
-Each week, we notify leaseholders of planned timber harvests.
+At the beginning of each year, we notify leaseholders of planned timber harvests.
 If harvest plans change throughout the year, we notify leaseholders as soon as possible.